 - pinch of salt

 - Add sugar to the base of the cast iron pan along with the lemon juice and water.
 Heat on med high and swirl the pan to move the bubbling sugar water around.
 Do not stir the pan.
-When the sugar starts to brown slightly remove the pan from the hear and gently add the apples to the pan.
+When the sugar starts to brown slightly remove the pan from the heat and gently add the apples to the pan.
 Return to the heat, cover the apples and cook for 3-5 minutes.
 The apples must hold their shape and not become slooshy.

 - Optional – I made walnut brittle to add a few pieces to the apples.
 This is basically sugar about 1/2 cup covering the base of the same pan; I eyeballed it.
 I added 3 Tbls water and a pinch of salt to the sugar and allowed the sugar to caramelise in colour.
 Swirl in the walnuts and coat quickly with the caramel.
 Tip and spread onto a silicon mat to cool.